SteveDoyle2/NASTRAN-95/um/bulk.md

            u    -  u
    .        j,t     j,t-1
    u    =  ---------------
-    j,t        ët
+    j,t        Ã«t

-   where ët is the time increment and uj,t and uj,t-1 are the displacements at time t and at the previous time step respectively.
+   where Ã«t is the time increment and uj,t and uj,t-1 are the displacements at time t and at the previous time step respectively.

 NOLIN2 - Nonlinear Transient Response Dynamic Load